mcwp98/pokernet/README.md

 >npm link expres handranker socket.io

+### liteSQL Database
+pokernet currently utilizes the liteSQL database, to create, navigate to the application directory and run:
+>python manage.py syncdb

 ## Development
 To run both server and client locally during development, a script is provided that will run both the node.js and django dev server.
 To use, simply cd into the project directory and run:
 > ./start.sh